-NOTE B - LIABILITY TO BE SETTLED WITH EQUITY INSTRUMENTS
+NOTE C - LIABILITY TO BE SETTLED WITH EQUITY INSTRUMENTS

-On April 18, 2002, in consideration of additional consulting and financial advisory services, the Company issued to CMH Capital Management Corp. ("CMH") an option to purchase 750,000 shares of the common stock at an exercise price of \$1.20 per share, which was the market price of the Company's common stock on the date of issuance.
-Corey M.Horowitz, Chairman and CEO of the Company, is the sole owner and officer of CMH.
-The shares underlying the option shall vest over a three-year period in equal amounts of 250,000 shares per year beginning April

-18, 2003.
-In addition, the shares underlying the option shall vest in full in the event of a "change of control" or in the event that the closing price of the Company's common stock reaches a minimum of \$3.50 per share for 20 consecutive trading days.
+On April 18, 2002, in consideration of additional consulting and financial advisory services, the Company issued to CMH an option to purchase 750,000 shares of the common stock at an exercise price of \$1.20 per share, which was the market price of the Company's common stock on the date of issuance.
+Corey M. Horowitz, Chairman and CEO of the Company, is the sole stockholder, officer and director of CMH.
+The shares underlying the option vest over a three-year period in equal amounts of 250,000 shares per year beginning April 18, 2003.
+In addition, the shares underlying the option vest in full in the event of a "change of control" or in the event that the closing price of the Company's common stock reaches a minimum of \$3.50 per share for 20 consecutive trading days.
 These options are treated as contingent options and valued utilizing the Black-Scholes option pricing model at each balance sheet date.
-These options were originally priced in the quarter ended June 30, 2002 at \$416,000.
-Subsequently, these were revalued to \$55,000 at December 31,2002 and \$14,000 at March 31,2003.
+These options were originally priced in the quarter ended June 30, 2002 at \$416,000 and have been subsequently revalued at end of each quarter or when a portion of these options vested.
 On April 18, 2003, 250,000 of these options, having a fair value of \$5,000 as of that date, vested.
 Accordingly, \$5,000 was reallocated to additional paid-in capital by correspondingly reducing the liability.
-The options to purchase the remaining 500,000 shares continue to be treated as contingent options and valued utilizing the Black-Scholes option pricing model at each balance sheet date.
-Subsequently, these unvested options were revalued to \$54,000 at December 31, 2003 and \$111,000 at March 31, 2004.
-Any increase/decrease in the valuation has been reflected in general and administrative expenses at each balance sheet date.
+On April 18, 2004, 250,000 options of the remaining 500,000 options, having a fair value of \$51,000 as of that date, vested.
+Accordingly, \$51,000 was reallocated to additional paid-in capital by correspondingly reducing the liability.
+The options to purchase the remaining 250,000 shares continue to be treated as contingent options and valued utilizing the Black-Scholes option pricing model at each balance sheet date.
+These unvested options were valued at \$81,000 at June 30, 2004.
+Any increase/decrease in the valuation has been reflected as addition/reduction of general and administrative expenses at each balance sheet date.

-NOTE C - LITIGATION
+NOTE D - LITIGATION

 In March 2004, PowerDsine Inc. ("PowerDsine") commenced an action against the Company in the United District Court, Southern District of New York, seeking a declaratory judgment that the Company's patent (U.S. Patent No. 6,218,930) covering the remote delivery of power over Ethernet (the "Remote Power Patent") is not infringed by PowerDsine and/or its customers.
 PowerDsine further seeks an order permanently enjoining the Company (i) from making any claims to any person or entity that PowerDsine's products infringe the Remote Power Patent or contribute to infringement of the patent, (ii) from interfering with or threatening to interfere with the importation, sale, license or use of PowerDsine's power over Ethernet components or products, and (iii) from instituting or prosecuting any lawsuit or proceeding, placing at issue the right of PowerDsine, its customers, licensees, successors, or assigns to import, use or sell PowerDsine's power over Ethernet components or products.
 The Company believes its Remote Power Patent is valid and has meritorious defenses to the action.
-The Company intends to vigorously defend the action and take whatever actions are necessary to protect its intellectual property.
+The Company and PowerDsine have commenced settlement discussions in an effort to resolve the litigation.
+In the event the settlement discussions are not successful, the Company intends to vigorously defend the lawsuit and take whatever actions are necessary to protect its intellectual property.